benjamin-kraatz/material_segmented_control/README.md

 ### TODOs

-a) Provide a vertical divider between each item
+* Provide a vertical divider between each item
+* Little tooltip on long press showing a bite more detail for a segment

 ### Known issues